AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CaexValue/Value.md

 CaexValue.Value Property
 ========================
-AutomationML 2.1 APIGets and sets the value attribute using the type specific XML conversion method.
+Gets and sets the value attribute using the type specific XML conversion method.
 If no AttributeDataType is defined, the value is encoded / decoded as it is.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)